srid/emanote/docs/guide/markdown/embed.md

 - `.php`
 - `.c`

 To include a new one please see [here](https://github.com/srid/emanote/pull/444).
+Please note that the wrong syntax highlighting might be applied if not using Chrome.